fabiopernisi/SoftEngNotes/README.md

     ✅ `\section{Code Portability}`\
     ❌ `\section{CODE PORTABILITY}`

-- Every section should start with a `\newpage` command
+- Every section should be preceeded by a `\newpage` command

 ### Cleaning and Postprocessing
 Every folder `p01_output, ..., p22_output` contains a `text.txt` file with the raw outputs of the GPT4 vision model.
 Please include the cleaned up version of each folder `p<i>_output` with the name `text<i>.txt`.